zxcwhale/android_hal_gpsbds/README.md

 3. It definitelly NOT work on any MTK android version.
 4. Not guarantee anything on other android versions.

+##Framework level

+1. Replace android's old /frameworks/base/location/java/android/locaton/GpsStatus.java file with the new one in this project.
+2. Open a terminal, and cd to android source path
+3. Type command "source build/envsetup.sh" to setup build.
+4. Type command "mmm frameworks/base" to build framework.jar
+5. Cd to the path(Something like "out/target/product/xxx/system/framework/" where xxx is your platform's name) containing framework.jar
+6. Connect your device to your computer with USB debug mode.
+8. Type command "adb push framework.jar /system/framework" to update new framework to your device.

 ###HAL level

 1. Copy folder /hardware/libgps/ to android source path.